slouc/concurrency-with-fibers-in-scala/README.md

-# concurrency-with-fibers-in-ce3
+# Concurrency with fibers in Scala
-Concurrency with fibers in Cats-Effect 3
+TODO Code repository for the talk Concurrency with fibers in Scala